SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 In the #general channel, type "/".
 From the list of Discord commands, select the `/set` command with the description "Set parameters for points".
 There are four parameters: "p1", "p2", "p3", and "p4".
 Enter "2", "3", "1", and "4" as the respective parameter values, then send the message.
 Check that the bot returns the following message in the channel:

 "Parameters:

 Questions asked: 2

 Answers to questions: 3

 Most views: 1

 Endorsement by other users: 4"

 Go to Piazza and post a public question with your name shown.
-Post an answer and follow-up to your question.
+Post an answer and follow-up to your question, then like the question.
 Now check the #cron channel in Discord and wait up to a minute.
 You should see a few messages like this:

 "Top 3 Daily Points
 1. *your email* - 8